 2. Climate Action, Nature, and a Just Transition

-3. Priorizing Youth Agency
+3. Prioritizing Youth Agency

 The Pact includes a dedicated pillar on Youth and Future Generations, committing to invest in children and young people so they can reach their full potential and to strengthen meaningful youth participation at national and international levels.
 For us, this formalizes the role youth must play not merely as beneficiaries but as co-designers and decision-makers.
 On the sidelines, the Youth Power Summit revisited UNSC Resolution 2250 on Youth, Peace and Security and the slow progress toward youth representation in decision-making.
 The prescription was practical: create youth-friendly spaces, resource youth ideas, and embed youth in peace and security processes, core design principles we advocate in country programs.
-The Pact also renews commitments to UNSC Resolution 1325 on women, peace, and security, a call we will answer by integrating gender equity and youth-centric leadership in conflict-sensitive programming and civic engagement.
+The Pact also renews commitments to UNSC Resolution 1325 on women, peace, and security, a call that Champions for SDGs Youth will answer by integrating gender equity and youth-centric leadership in conflict-sensitive programming and civic engagement.

 4. A Call For Fairer Governance and Global Finance Systems

 Multiple leaders raised long-standing demands from countries of the Global Majority: meaningful Security Council reform and broader representation.
-The Pact’s governance pillar echoes this, with commitments to transform global governance, reform the Security Council, revitalize the General Assembly, and strengthen ECOSOC—the venues where SDG ambitions become budgets and mandates.
-That theme resonated throughout UNGA week, from calls to expand permanent seats for Africa and Latin America to youth appeals for greater legitimacy and accountability.
+The Pact’s governance pillar echoes this, with commitments to transform global governance, reform the Security Council, revitalize the General Assembly, and strengthen ECOSOC – the venues where SDG ambitions become budgets and mandates.
+That theme resonated throughout the UNGA week, from calls to expand permanent seats for Africa and Latin America to youth appeals for greater legitimacy and accountability.
 These reforms are not abstract; they set the stage for more equitable SDG delivery, especially in Africa, small states, and climate-vulnerable countries.

 5. From Aid to Agency